Since sealed units dont have a service port for gauges it makes checking to see if it is low on refrigerant not a quick as with other HVAC systems.

 Somethings will even be obvious such as the noise the compressor is making on the window unit.

-If in doubt installing service ports is a easy job with the right equipment and can be done easily.
+If in doubt installing a service port to hook up gauges is an easy job with the right equipment and can be done easily.